Shubhamu68/BackTracking_algos/README.md

 You can find the problem description in the comment section of the source code file at the very beginning .

-The following problems are contained with the source code :
+The repository contains the following problems :

 1) Knight Tour Problem.
 2) Rat in a maze.